Chart Color Schemes

 West Wyalong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In West Wyalong, as per the latest Census evaluation, 89.4% of dwellings were houses with the remaining 10.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW where 82.6% were houses and 17.4% were other dwellings.
-Home ownership in West Wyalong stood at 46.4%, with mortgaged properties making up 30.3% and rented dwellings accounting for 23.3%.
-The median monthly mortgage repayment was $1,253, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in West Wyalong was $230, compared to Non-Metro NSW's $330.
-Nationally, West Wyalong's median monthly mortgage repayment is significantly lower at $1,253 than the Australian average of $1,863, while its median weekly rent figure of $230 is substantially below the national average of $375.
+The dwelling structure in West Wyalong, as per the latest Census, consisted of 89.4% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in West Wyalong stood at 46.4%, with mortgaged dwellings at 30.3% and rented ones at 23.3%.
+The median monthly mortgage repayment was $1,253, below Regional NSW's average of $1,733.
+The median weekly rent was $230, compared to Regional NSW's $330.
+Nationally, West Wyalong's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing